What is Athlete’s Foot?

 How is Athlete’s Foot diagnosed?

 You may think you have athlete’s foot if you have any of the above symptoms; however a health care provider will make the diagnosis by scraping the affected skin and looking at it under the microscope to see if the fungus is present.
-The scraping can also be placed in special growth material to grow the fungus.
+The scraping can also be placed in special tube or jar to grow the fungus.
 Not all itchy rashes of the feet are athlete’s foot.

 How is Athlete’s Foot treated?

 There are several types of creams, powders, and lotions you can buy in a drug store (without a prescription) to treat athlete’s foot.
 They are called “topical” treatments and are applied to the affected areas and work by killing the fungus.
 Sometimes fungus doesn’t go away even after using these treatments.
 You should see your provider if your athlete’s foot doesn’t go away or if it gets worse.

 How can I prevent Athlete’s foot?